 Fact Sheet: X-rays

 This sheet is about having X-rays while pregnant or breastfeeding.
 This information is based on available published research.
 It should not take the place of medical care and advice from your healthcare provider.
 What are X-rays?
 X-rays are a form of energy known as ionizing radiation.
 X-rays have enough energy to pass through the body.
 As the X-ray moves through the body, it passes through bones, tissues, and organs differently.
-This allows an image to be created of the inside of the …
+This allows an image to be created of the inside of the body. …

 Fact Sheet: Working as a Veterinarian or Veterinarian Technician